KMORaza/BO-based-Damper-Placement-Optimization/README.md

-## Optimizing damper placement in automotive mechanical suspension using Bayesian Optimization
+## Optimizing damper placement in automotive mechanical suspension using Bayesian Optimization (BO)

 ### Overview
 * Parameters of an automotive suspension system are optimized to minimize an objective function that balances: